Crystal Eastman: Emancipation

 Wallace J. Benedict was an insurance agent in Milwaukee, Wisconsin, and so when Eastman married him in 1911, she moved there after the wedding.
 There she managed the unsuccessful 1912 Wisconsin suffrage campaign.

 Divorcing in 1913, she returned east where she joined Alice Paul, Lucy Burns, and others in founding the militant Congressional Union for Woman Suffrage, which became the National Woman's Party.
 After the passage of the 19th Amendment gave women the right to vote in 1920, Eastman and Paul wrote the Equal Rights Amendment (ERA), first introduced in 1923.
 One of the few socialists to endorse the ERA, Eastman warned that protective legislation for women would mean only discrimination against women.
 Eastman claimed that one could assess the importance of the ERA by the intensity of the opposition to it.
 However, she felt that it was still a struggle worth fighting.
-She also delivered the speech "Now We Can Begin" after the ratification of the Nineteenth Amendment;it outlined the work that needed to be done in the political and economic spheres to achieve gender equality.
+She also delivered the speech "Now We Can Begin" after the ratification of the Nineteenth Amendment;it outlined the work that needed to be done in the political and economic spheres to achieve sex or gender equality.

 Peace efforts

 Crystal Eastman was a noted anti-militarist, who helped found the Women's International League for Peace and Freedom.

 During World War I, Eastman was one of the founders of the Woman's Peace Party, soon joined by Jane Addams, Lillian D. Wald, and others.
 She served as president of the New York City branch.
 Renamed the Women's International League for Peace and Freedom in 1921, it remains the oldest extant women's peace organization.
 Eastman also became executive director of the American Union Against Militarism, which lobbied against America's entrance into the European war and more successfully against war with Mexico in 1916.
 This group sought to remove profiteering from arms manufacturing and campaigned against conscription, imperial adventures, and military intervention.

 When the United States entered World War I, Eastman, together with Roger Baldwin and Norman Thomas organized the National Civil Liberties Bureau (NCLB) to protect conscientious objectors or, in her words: "To maintain something over here that will be worth coming back to when the weary war is over."
-The NCLB grew into the American Civil Liberties Union(ACLU), with Baldwin at the head and Eastman functioning as attorney-in-charge.
+The NCLB grew into the American Civil Liberties Union (ACLU), with Baldwin at the head and Eastman functioning as attorney-in-charge.
 Eastman is credited as a founding member of the ACLU, but her role as founder of the NCLB may have been largely ignored by posterity because of her personal differences with Baldwin.